 What is B2B Data Management?

-Simply put, B2B data management is a well-defined process of storing, collecting, managing, and safeguarding a business’s customer data.
-Companies can undertake various data management practices to strategically analyse and utilize that data to derive their consumers’ preferences and persona.
+Simply put, B2B data management is a well-defined process of storing, collecting, managing, and safeguarding customer data.
+Companies can use various data management practices to strategically analyze and utilize that data to understand their customer preferences and buyer personas.

-For a significant period, businesses were under the impression that “storing customer data is equivalent to having a data strategy”, but that was pre-big (data) bang.
+For long, businesses were under the impression that ‘storing customer data is equivalent to having a data strategy’, but that was pre-big data.
 There even was a time when B2B data management was considered equivalent to having a CSV file in order.
 Those were simpler times.
-But sadly, and thankfully, we do not live in those times.
-In the current world, where by 2025, the amount of data generated every day is estimated to reach 463 exabytes globally (World Economic Forum, High Scalability), you will need a lot more than CSV files to manage any fraction of that data.
-As a good start towards an effective B2B data management strategy, businesses must –
+But thankfully, we do not live in those times anymore.
+In the current world, where by 2025, the amount of data generated every day is estimated to reach 463 exabytes globally (World Economic Forum, High Scalability), you will need a lot more than CSV files to manage data.
+As a good start towards an effective B2B data management strategy, businesses must:

 - Organize their customer data

 - Invest in a Good CRM system